ServiceInnovationLab/bagel-eater/README.md

 There's a collection of Ruby and Python scripts here:

-`python download.py` to download the PDFs listed in urls.json `text.rb` to convert the PDFs in `pdfs/` to text `sorter.rb` to sort the text submissions into types `clean_text.rb` will eventually clean those submissions up and make them into a format that can be analysed
+- `python download.py` to download the PDFs listed in urls.json
+- `text.rb` to convert the PDFs in `pdfs/` to text
+- `sorter.rb` to sort the text submissions into types
+- `clean_text.rb` to turn submissions that follow the online submission format into json files

 `pdfs` and `txt` folders are ignored from git, but the `sorted` folder is included.